 slide a rubber cap over it.

-Then use a tiny hose clamp to secure it.
-Since it is a part of the coolant system, it is going to become pressurized, and if not clamped down, the rubber cap will blow off under pressure.
-There is probably a better way to do this (like maybe welding it shut).
-But this is how I have had it on my own K swap for the last 5 years, with plenty of track time and never once an issue.
+Then use a small hose clamp to secure it.
+Since it’s part of the coolant system, it will become pressurized, and without a clamp, the rubber cap could blow off under pressure.
+There may be a better way to handle this, such as welding it shut, but this method has worked perfectly for my K-swap over the past 5 years, including plenty of track time, with no issues.

-Lastly, there is a nipple emerging from the center of the intake manifold where the air idle assist hose would be connected.
-It is not necessary to place a rubber cap on it because there is no actual passage for the air to flow through on the thermal intake gasket.
-However, I usually prefer to put one on.
+Lastly, there is a nipple emerging from the center of the intake manifold where the air idle assist hose would connect.
+It is not necessary to cap this nipple since there is no actual passage for air to flow through on the thermal intake gasket.
+However, I typically prefer to cap it off anyway.

-Wow, that was a lot of information.
+Wow, that was a lot of information!
 But wait, there’s more!
-Let’s move on to installing3 adjustable pulley.
+Let’s move on to installing the adjustable pulley.

-This part was also previously on Pat’s old motor; I just took it off and reinstalled it on the new motor.
-I like this kit because it’s very basic and easy to install.
-However, as I mentioned earlier in this post, the weak link of this kit appears to be the lower quality bearing inside the pulley.
-I have not personally had an issue with this, and I’ve been using mine for years.
-But I know Pat has had the issue, and some other guys as well.
-I’m going to go ahead and put the part number/box for the better bearing replacement below.
+This part was also previously on Pat’s old motor; I just removed it and reinstalled it on the new motor.
+I like this kit because it’s simple and easy to install.
+However, as I mentioned earlier in this post, the weak link of this kit seems to be the lower-quality bearing inside the pulley.
+I haven’t personally had an issue with this, as I’ve been using mine for years.
+But I know Pat has encountered the issue, as have some other people.
+I’ll go ahead and list the part number/box for the better bearing replacement below.

-Simply unbolt the pulley and push the old bearing out, then replace it with the new bearing.
-It’s a very easy swap.
+Simply unbolt the pulley and press out the old bearing, then install the new bearing.
+It’s a straightforward swap.

-Above is the OEM power steering pump that you will be removing.
-Just unbolt the x2 12mm bolts.
+Above is the OEM power steering pump that you’ll be removing.
+Simply unbolt the two 12mm bolts.

-Now, install the K-tuned adjustable EP3 pulley.
-They provide two hex bolts to secure it (they fit countersunk into the bracket for a clean look).
-Make sure you apply Loctite to these bolts.
+Now, install the K-Tuned adjustable EP3 pulley.
+They include two hex bolts to secure it, which fit neatly into the bracket for a clean look.
+Be sure to apply Loctite to these bolts.

-Above, you can see how the previous setting he had adjusted it wasn’t going to be tight enough to run with this motor.
-Below, you can see the notches of adjustability on the bracket.
+Above, you can see that the previous setting wasn’t going to be tight enough to work with this motor.
+Below, you can see the adjustable notches on the bracket.

-Loosen the pulley slightly, not enough for the pulley to move up and down too easily.
-But not so tight that you can’t adjust it.
+Loosen the pulley just enough so it doesn’t move up and down too freely, but not so tight that you can’t make adjustments.

-You will now have to take the tension off the tensioner to get the belt to fit.
-You do this by putting a socket on the tensioner pulley and pressing downward (clockwise) to take the tension off the belt completely so you can route the belt around all the pulleys.
+You’ll now need to release tension on the tensioner to fit the belt.
+Use a socket on the tensioner pulley and rotate it downward (clockwise) to relieve tension, allowing the belt to be routed around all the pulleys.

 You can see how I moved it up about 4 notches.

-To ensure proper adjustment, the arrow on the tensioner bracket must be in the “service window,” the square on the tensioner itself.
+To ensure proper adjustment, the arrow on the tensioner bracket must align within the “service window” on the tensioner itself.

-Above, you can see how high the pulley is set and where it positions the arrow.
-It is out of specifications, TOO LOOSE.
+Above, you can see how high the pulley is set and how it positions the arrow.
+This setup is out of specification and too loose.

-I have now adjusted the pulley to almost the highest notch, and you can see that it puts the arrow on the opposite side of the service window.
-This means it was TOO TIGHT.
+I have now adjusted the pulley to almost the highest notch, and as you can see, it positions the arrow on the opposite side of the service window.
+This indicates it was too tight.

-I went one notch lower (making it slightly looser) and it puts the arrow just barely in the box (service window).
-This will have to do because I don’t want it to be too tight and cause any premature wear on any of my pumps, pulleys, or bearings.
+I went one notch lower, making it slightly looser, and the arrow now sits just barely within the service window.
+This will have to work because I don’t want it too tight, which could lead to premature wear on any of my pumps, pulleys, or bearings.

 Now the motor is starting to look a lot better.